fbpx

 Step 3: Adjust The Contrast And Clarity In The Basics Tab

-Move the Highlights slider to the right to increase the intensity of the highlights and slightly blow out the highlights in the image.
+• Move the Highlights slider to the right to increase the intensity of the highlights and slightly blow out the highlights in the image.
 I set the slider at +11.

 Step 4: Convert The Photo To Black And White

+Click the B&W icon at the top of the panel to convert the photo to black and white.
 Then, open the B&W Mixer tab — which was initially the Color Mixer tab when the image was in full-color mode.

+Each slider represents a color in your photo.
 These colors were visible in your original image before converting to black and white, but the color channels remain in your photo.
-Move the sliders to adjust the lightness or darkness of the black and white areas in the picture that initially contained the color you are changing.
+Move the sliders to adjust the lightness or darkness of those black-and-white areas.
+The aim here is to reduce the contrast and slightly blow out the lighter areas on the image.

 Step 5: Add A Sepia Tone Using The Color Grading Tab